 In pan watercolors, how the pigments are treated while the pans are being made can also affect their strength.
 Yarka St. Petersburg Professional watercolor pans are poured and dried rather than extruded, which protects the delicate pigments and results in colors that dry with nearly the same intensity as they look when wet.

-In my opinion the brand of watercolor paint doesn’t seem to matter as much as whether or not it’s an artist-grade paint.
-This is also true in oils and acrylics for the same reason: finer milling and pigment concentration always results in better colors.
+In my opinion the brand of watercolor paint doesn’t seem to matter all that much. . . what matters is whether or not it’s an artist-grade paint.
+This is also true in oils and acrylics for the same reason: finer milling and increased pigment concentration always results in better colors.

 2. Make test swatches and let them dry.

 Watercolor has a unique problem of drying about 50% lighter than it looks when it’s wet, especially on watercolor paper.
-So it may help to simply mix a wash that’s twice as dark as you want, then test it on a scrap of watercolor paper first.
+So I recommend simply mixing a wash that’s twice as dark as you want, then testing it on a scrap of watercolor paper first.
+This will reduce unpleasant surprises while you paint.

 Let the test swatch dry thoroughly and adjust the wash up or down by adding more water or more paint till you get it to the value you want.